zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### menu `boolean`

-Indicates whether the column should be visible in column menu.
+If set to true the column will be visible in the grid column menu.
+By default the column menu includes all data-bound columns (ones that have their field set).

 #### Example
     <kendo:grid-column menu="menu">